PKizzle/dns/cmd/testserv/handlers/sign/README.md

 generated with `ldns-keygen` or BIND9's `dnssec-keygen`.
 You don't have to adhere to this naming scheme, but then you need to name your keys explicitly, see the `keys` directive.

-A generated zone is written out in a file named `db.<name>.signed` in the directory named by the `directory` directive.
+A generated zone is written out in a file named `<name>.signed` in the directory named by the `directory` directive or otherwise the directory where to origin zone file is found.

 ## Syntax